 7. Pumpkin seeds

 Richer in zinc than many other seeds, pumpkin seeds supply this valuable mineral which is vital for enhancing memory and thinking skills.
-These little seeds are also full of stress-busting magnesium, B vitamins and tryptophan, the precursor to the good mood chemical serotonin.
+They're also full of stress-busting magnesium, B vitamins and tryptophan, the precursor to the good mood chemical serotonin.
 Other useful food sources include beef, oysters, chickpeas and nuts including cashews and almonds.

 Read more about the health benefits of pumpkin seeds.

 Broccoli is great source of vitamin K, which is known to enhance cognitive function and improve brainpower.
-Researchers have reported that because broccoli is high in compounds called glucosinolates, it can slow the breakdown of the neurotransmitter, acetylcholine, which we need for the central nervous system to perform properly and to keep our brains and our memories sharp.
+Researchers have reported that because broccoli is high in compounds called glucosinolates, it can slow the breakdown of the neurotransmitter, acetylcholine, which we need for the central nervous system to perform properly and keep our brains and memories sharp.
 Low levels of acetylcholine are associated with Alzheimer's.
 Other cruciferous veg rich in glucosinolates include cauliflower, kale, cabbage and Brussels sprouts, whilst you can obtain vitamin K from liver, hard cheeses and prunes.

 Discover more about the health benefits of broccoli.

 Sage has long had a reputation for improving memory and concentration.
 Although most studies focus on sage as an essential oil, it could be worth adding fresh sage to your diet too.
 Add at the end of cooking to protect the beneficial oils.